Bulk Buy Floating Button

 Does the NMC Code apply to nursing associates?

 Yes.
-The Code applies to all NMC registrants — registered nurses, midwives, and nursing associates.
-All are held to the same professional standards.
+The NMC Code applies to all registrants on the NMC register — registered nurses, midwives, and nursing associates.
+All are held to the same professional standards set out in the Code.

 What happens if I breach the NMC Code?

 A breach may trigger a fitness to practise investigation.
-Outcomes range from advice or a warning through to conditions, suspension, or removal from the register.
-The NMC considers the seriousness of the breach, context, and whether the registrant has shown genuine insight and remediation.
+Depending on severity, outcomes range from advice or a warning through to conditions, suspension, or removal from the NMC register.
+The NMC considers the seriousness of the breach, the context, and whether the registrant has shown genuine insight and remediation.

 How does the NMC Code relate to revalidation?